CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/gathering-skills/herbalism.md

 - **Level 10: Journeyman Herbalist** - Growing expertise in herbalism and ability to identify more complex plant types.
 Journeyman Herbalists are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Herbalist** - Exceptional skill in herbalism and ability to identify rare plant types.
 Master Herbalists are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Herbalist** - Legendary skill in herbalism and ability to identify legendary plant types.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary herb supplies and ability to influence the future of herbalism.
-Artisan Legends can identify and cultivate plant types that combine multiple properties.
+- **Level 20: Legendary Artisan Herbalist** - Creation of legendary herb supplies and ability to influence the future of herbalism.
+Legendary Artisan Herbalists can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of herbalism itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |